-Each of the Tower of Britain's 'guardian monuments' will rise to the height of Manhattan's One World Trade Centre skyscraper and will be assembled from prefabricated graphene-enhanced concrete components of each of their body parts.
-The individuals depicted by these 'Argonaths' will be selected by the British people from a list of national heroes like Boudicca, Winston Churchill, Florence Nightingale and Horatio Nelson.
+Each of the Tower of Britain's 'guardian monuments' that surround the mile-high structure would rise to the height of Manhattan's One World Trade Centre skyscraper and would be assembled from prefabricated graphene-enhanced concrete components of each of their body parts.
+The individuals depicted by these 'Argonaths' would be selected by the British people from a list of national heroes like Boudicca, Winston Churchill, Florence Nightingale and Horatio Nelson.

-In what would be the world’s single largest NFT project, the Tower of Britain is to be funded by tokenizing the skyscraper as an NFT, placing it on marketplaces like Opensea and exchanges like Coinbase where investors the world over would be able to purchase one of 100,000 unique Tower NFTs towards our goal of raising the estimated £10 billion budget with which to erect this stupendous gigatower.
+In what would be the world’s single largest NFT project, the Tower of Britain would be funded by tokenizing the skyscraper as an NFT, placing it on marketplaces like Opensea and exchanges like Coinbase where investors the world over would be able to purchase one of a million unique Tower NFTs towards our goal of raising the estimated £10 billion budget with which to erect this stupendous gigatower.

 Inspired by the monumental statues of Isildur and Anarion depicted in J.R.R.
 Tolkien’s epic The Lord of the Rings, ‘Project Argonath’ aims to design and build a mile-tall ‘gigatower’ in the City of Manchester that successfully subverts the wind forces and gravity effects which pose the greatest challenge to the structural integrity of what would be the world’s tallest building.